eclipse-archived/ceylon-lang.org/documentation/1.0/reference/statement/specification.md

 <!-- check:none -->
     T t = ... /* some expression of type T */

-Where is it permitted, the declaration of the attribute or local may be separate from its specification:
+Where is it permitted, the declaration of the value may be separate from its specification:

 <!-- check:none -->